subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ### Step 3 — Midstream: The Chokepoint
 {: .story-step data-step="2"}

-In 2024, approximately 20 million barrels per day of oil flowed through the Strait of Hormuz — roughly 20% of global petroleum liquids consumption and over 31% of all seaborne crude flows.{% sidenote "sn-kpler-flows" "Kpler estimates 13 million b/d of crude passed through in 2025, representing 31% of all seaborne crude flows.
-The wider EIA figure of 20 million b/d includes petroleum products and condensate." %} Additionally, about 20% of global liquefied natural gas exports — primarily from Qatar — transit the same waterway.
+In 2024, approximately 20 million barrels per day of oil flowed through the Strait of Hormuz — roughly 20% of global petroleum liquids consumption and over 31% of all seaborne crude flows.[4](#fn:sn-kpler-flows) Additionally, about 20% of global liquefied natural gas exports — primarily from Qatar — transit the same waterway.

 The strait's two unidirectional shipping lanes handle the world's largest crude oil tankers.
 Alternative routes exist — most notably Saudi Arabia's East-West pipeline to Red Sea terminals, capable of moving up to 5 million barrels per day — but the scale mismatch is severe.
 The pipeline can move a quarter of what the strait handles.
 The UAE's Habshan-Fujairah pipeline adds roughly 1.5 million barrels per day of bypass capacity.
 Together, these alternatives cover perhaps a third of normal Hormuz flows.
 There is no engineering substitute for an open strait.